Core Yoga Lesson Plan Bundle

 Well, because a strong rectus abdominis has a myriad of glorious benefits such as:

-- improved balance and stability
+- Improved balance and stability

-- prevention of back problems
+- Prevention of back problems

-- improved digestion
+- Improved digestion

-So, the evidence is in.
 It is very yogic to embark on a 12 week core challenge.

 And it will be a fun experiment to see if the humble £20 yoga mat can match the might of a gym with £20,000 pounds worth of metalled, glinting, shiny equipment.

-I must, however, profess to envisioning a day, 6 weeks hence, of oiling myself down in whatever muscle glinting oil bodybuilders glaze themselves in when competing (hopefully not lard as I’m vegan), and then hearing a shriek of approval from my better half as she lays eyes on my six well grooved belly segments (which I’ve been reliably informed are called a 6 pack) as I peel off the way too small t-shirt (that fitted me perfectly 6 weeks ago) from my desirable, hairless, 6 packed, bronzed chest.
+I must, however, profess to envisioning a day, 6 weeks hence, of oiling myself down in whatever muscle glinting oil bodybuilders glaze themselves in when competing (hopefully not lard as I’m vegan), and then hearing a shriek of approval from my better half as she lays eyes on my six well grooved belly segments (which I’ve been reliably informed are called a six pack) as I peel off the way too small t-shirt (that fitted me perfectly 6 weeks ago) from my desirable, hairless, six-packed, bronzed chest.

 FAQs